Joan W. Bennett

 Joan Wennstrom Bennett is an American fungal geneticist, recognized for her pioneering research on mycotoxins and fungal volatile organic compounds (VOCs), as well as for her leadership in promoting gender equity in science.
-She is a Distinguished Professor of Biochemistry and Microbiology at Rutgers University and a member of the National Academy of Sciences.
+She is the Ida A. Ricardson Professor of Botany, at Tulane University and a member of the National Academy of Sciences and the American Academy of Arts and Sciences.

 Education

 Bennett earned her B.S. in Biology and History from Upsala College in 1963.
 She completed her M.S.
 (1964) and Ph.D.
 (1967) in Botany at the University of Chicago, where she was a U.S. Public Health Service Trainee in Genetics.

 Career

 From 1971 to 2006, Bennett was a faculty member at Tulane University in New Orleans, where she taught genetics at all levels and was repeatedly honored for her teaching.
 In 2006, following Hurricane Katrina, she joined Rutgers University, initially as Associate Vice President to establish the Office for the Promotion of Women in Science, Engineering, and Mathematics.
-She has since served as Distinguished Professor, first in the Department of Plant Biology and currently served in the Department of Biochemistry and Microbiology.
+She has since served as Distinguished Professor, first in the Department of Plant Biology and in the Department of Biochemistry and Microbiology.
+Currently, as of 2026, she is the Ida A. Richardson Chair of Botany in the Department of Ecology and Evolutionary Biology in Tulane University's School of Science and Engineering.